Car Buying Strategies

 In ye olden times, auto manufacturers conducted towing tests in-house and released the results without any objective eye to “grade” their performance.
 In 2008, the SAE developed the reliable, hard-hitting J2807 standard for tow ratings.
 It was adopted by Toyota in 2013.
 So when the Toyota Tundra with the iForce 381-horsepower V8 promises a whopping 10,400 pounds of towing capacity, it can be trusted.

-Reasons Not to Buy a 2015 Toyota Tundra - The Cons
+Reasons You May Not Like the 2015 Toyota Tundra - The Cons

 • Horsepower may be more glamorous, but fuel efficiency saves money to pay the bills.
 With one V8 rated at 15/19 mpg and the other at 13/18, neither engine promises much in the way of fuel economy.